kaazing/java.client/ws/README.md

-# java.client
+# ws

 # About This Project

-The java.client project implements the [WebSocket standard](https://tools.ietf.org/html/rfc6455) in Java.
+The `ws` project implements the [WebSocket standard](https://tools.ietf.org/html/rfc6455) in Java.
 It provides a WebSocket client API that enables developers to build Java applications that communicate over WebSocket with an RFC-6455 endpoint, such as KAAZING Gateway.

 Developers can include the Java WebSocket Client using the following maven dependency to develop and run web applications: